C2SM/git-course/advanced/slides/slides.md

 </div>
 </div>

-Allows us to work simultaneously on the same code (when using remote server)
+-Allows us to work simultaneously on the same code (when using remote server)
   - Alone (on different computers)
   - Multiple people in a collaboration

-Maintain several parallel versions of the same code in a systematic way.
+- Maintain several parallel versions of the same code in a systematic way.
-Many tools available (web-based services, graphical interfaces, etc.)
+- Many tools available (web-based services, graphical interfaces, etc.)

 ---